-Tegal Wangi beach has no lifeguard in the area so guests must take caution at all times.
+Tegal Wangi Beach has no lifeguard in the area so guests must take caution at all times.
 Another spot worth the effort is the hidden cave.
 It is not a very deep cave, just a-4 meters deep.
 Guests who don’t want to splash around or hide from the sun can sit around in this cave.
 As with the rock pools, this cave is not accessible during high tide.

 Unlike other popular beaches in Bali, Tegal Wangi doesn’t have any facilities yet.
 There are no public bathrooms, no kiosks, and no tourist shops.
-The closest accommodation from Tegal Wangi Beach is a five-star hotel.
+The closest accommodation to Tegal Wangi Beach is a five-star hotel.
 It is ten minutes away by car.
 Other than that, more accommodation is located around the Jimbaran area.

 As Jimbaran is known for its culinary excursion, there are plenty of options for a dine-in.
 Currently, there are no restaurants or cafes in the Tegal Wangi Beach area.
-Travelers must venture out from Tegal Wangi beach just to eat.
+Travelers must venture out from Tegal Wangi Beach just to eat.
 But in Jimbaran, from five-star restaurants to humble food stalls.
 Tourists will have a lot to choose from Balinese food to Western cuisines.

 How To Get To Tegal Wangi Beach

 While for a car, the price varies depending on the type of car.
-But for a car, the rent price starts from Rp200.000 for a small car.
+But for a car, the rental price starts from Rp200.000 for a small car.
 Tourists can rent both from online rental sites or rental shops in main tourist hubs.
 From Denpasar, it takes about 30-40 minutes to travel by car depending on the traffic.

 Taking off from central Denpasar, tourists must head to Jl.
 Uluwatu II, continue to Jl.
 Wanagiri.
-And continue to drive to Tegal Wangi street.
+And continue to drive to Tegal Wangi Street.
 Once Jimbaran HUB is spotted, the journey will not be that far.
-Tegal Wangi beach is just another 5 minutes away.
+Tegal Wangi Beach is just another 5 minutes away.